Li Jing (Tang dynasty): During Emperor Gaozu's reign

 In 625, Eastern Tujue attacked Taiyuan, and Li Jing led some of his troops north to resist Eastern Tujue.
 It was said that all of the other Tang generals were defeated by Eastern Tujue forces, but Li Jing was able to preserve his troops.
 In 626, when Eastern Tujue attacked again, Li Jing was made the commandant at Ling Prefecture (靈州, roughly modern Yinchuan, Ningxia), and he tried to cut off Eastern Tujue's return path, although soon Tang and Eastern Tujue made peace.
 It was said that at this time that Li Shimin, then engaged in an intense rivalry with his older brother Li Jiancheng the Crown Prince and fearing that Li Jiancheng might be intending to kill him, solicited advice from Li Jing and Li Shiji, and both refused to speak on the matter, drawing respect from Li Shimin for their unwillingness to be involved in an internecine struggle.
+(Note: This account, generally now accepted, was adopted by the Zizhi Tongjian.
+See Zizhi Tongjian, vol. 191.
+However, the Old Book of Tang gave a different account – that Li Jing and Li Shiji both offered to assist Li Shimin in a coup attempt.
+See Old Book of Tang, vol. 64 In his Zizhi Tongjian Kaoyi, Sima Guang noted the discrepancy in the accounts recorded in Old Book of Tang and Xiao Shuo (《小说》) by Liu Su (刘𫗧).
+Sima himself admitted that he could not determine which was the accurate account.
+However, the account found in Xiao Shuo had a more positive tone, which could be used to educate others.
+Hence, he included said account in Zizhi Tongjian.)
 In 626, Li Shimin set a show down for Li Jiancheng and another brother, Li Yuanji the Prince of Qi at Xuanwu Gate, killing them, and then effectively forced Emperor Gaozu to create him crown prince and then pass the throne to him (as Emperor Taizong).